top of page

 Te Deum (ZWV 145 | composed in 1724)

-The Dixit Dominus and the Magnificat were considered the most important parts of the Vespers, something Zelenka not only heard often, but also composed himself.
+The Dixit Dominus and the Magnificat were considered among the most important elements of the Vespers service — a tradition that Zelenka not only knew well but also enriched with several of his own compositions.

-His Dixit Dominus (ZWV 68) was composed for the Catholic court church in Dresden.
-At the time, Zelenka was a double bass player in the excellent Dresden court orchestra.
+His Dixit Dominus (ZWV 68) was written for the Catholic court church in Dresden.
+At the time, Zelenka served as double bassist in the outstanding Dresden court orchestra and had already been assisting the ailing Kapellmeister Johann David Heinichen.
+After Heinichen’s death, Zelenka succeeded him as church composer.

 ALLELUJA!
 LOBET DEN HERREN!